-For over 15 years, our company has recognized the importance of sustainability in business practices and has continued to grow with the commercial real estate industry in this sector.
-Beginning with informal corporate commitments and a grassroots property-driven sustainability committee, to what is now a formalized and comprehensive

-Environmental, Social, and Governance (ESG) program, Shorenstein has successfully navigated the continuously evolving field and remains a leader among our peers.
+For over 15 years, our company has recognized the importance of sustainability in business practices, beginning with informal corporate commitments and a grassroots property-driven sustainability committee, to what is now a formalized and comprehensive Environmental, Social, and Governance (ESG) program, Shorenstein has successfully navigated the continuously evolving field and remains a leader among our peers.

-Our evolution from a Sustainability-focus to an ESG-approach exemplifies the integration of diversified principles into our business decisions and investment strategy.
-In 2022, we transitioned from Sustainability to ESG to our programming and the duties of employees more accurately.
-This official change from Sustainability to ESG only broadens our scope of work and allows for opportunity of further leadership and progress in this field.
+Our evolution from a Sustainability focus to an ESG approach exemplifies the integration of diversified principles into our business decisions and investment strategy.
+In 2022, we officially changed the name of our Sustainability program to more accurately reflect the Company's historic efforts and broaden our scope of work which is consistent with our leadership in this field.
+We've continued our foundational sustainability practices, including successful LEED and ENERGY STAR certifications, annual GRESB reporting, and the Engineering Department's third successful

-We've continued our foundational sustainability practices, including successful LEED and ENERGY STAR certifications, annual GRESB reporting, and the Engineering Department's third successful World Energy Tour.
-This past year, we focused on increasing the presence of our Diversity, Equity, and Inclusion (DEI) and ESG committees through internal initiatives and planning, such as the inaugural DEI Internship, new Volunteer Program, and our first ESG Materiality Assessment Formation of these committees and programming demonstrates our commitment to inclusivity, progress, and multi-faceted approaches in our internal and external business management.
+World Energy Tour.
+This past year, we focused on increasing the presence of our Diversity, Equity, and Inclusion (DEI) and ESG committees through internal initiatives and planning, such as the inaugural DEI Internship, new Volunteer Program, and our first ESG Materiality Assessment.
+The formation of these committees and programming demonstrates our commitment to inclusivity, progress, and multi-faceted approaches in our internal and external business management.

-In 2022, we returned to the office full-time, and we conducted processes and procedures to ensure that our tenants had a healthy space to come back to as well.
+In 2022, we returned to the office full-time, and we implemented processes and procedures to ensure that our employees and tenants had a healthy space to come back to their office space.
 We prioritized health, safety, and wellness in this transition as demonstrated by our WELL Health-Safety Rating (WELL HSR) achievements at all eligible properties.
 We also focused on building the tenant community and education base by creating tenant engagement opportunities via health and safety events, sustainability programming, and emergency preparedness awareness at several properties across the portfolio.

-Our commitment this past year to pledges such as the United Nations Principles for Responsible Investment and the Urban Land Institute's Greenprint Net Zero Carbon Commitment indicate that both our intentions and actions align towards a more sustainable future.
-Alignment with these initiatives allows us to collaborate with our peers to decarbonize and push sustainability objectives.
-These networks are also an opportunity to demonstrate to our stakeholders our commitment and intent in an organized manner through internationally recognized frameworks.
+Our commitment this past year to pledges such as the United Nations Principles for Responsible Investment and the Urban Land Institute's Greenprint Net Zero Carbon Commitment indicates that both our intentions and actions align with a more sustainable future.
+Engagement with these initiatives allows us to collaborate with our peers to decarbonize and push sustainability objectives in an organized manner through internationally recognized frameworks.